Kyle Anderson NBA Playoffs Player Props: Timberwolves vs. Nuggets

 Kyle Anderson Insights vs. the Nuggets

-- This season, he's put up 6.9% of the Timberwolves' attempted field goals, as he's averaging 7.2 per contest.
+- Anderson is responsible for attempting 6.9% of his team's field goal attempts this season with 7.2 per game.

-- He's connected on 0.6 threes per game, or 4.3% of his team's makes from beyond the arc this season.
+- He's put up 1.5 threes per game, or 3.8% of his team's shots from beyond the arc this season.

-- Anderson's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Timberwolves average the seventh-most possessions per game with 104.
+- Anderson's Timberwolves average 104 possessions per game, seventh-highest among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- The Nuggets allow 40.8 rebounds per contest, best in the NBA.
+- On defense, the Nuggets have conceded 112.5 points per game, which is eighth-best in the NBA.

+- On the boards, the Nuggets are ranked No. 1 in the NBA, giving up 40.8 rebounds per contest.

-- The Nuggets give up 25.7 assists per game, 15th-ranked in the NBA.
+- In terms of assists, the Nuggets have conceded 25.7 per contest, 15th in the NBA.

-- Giving up 11.4 made 3-pointers per game, the Nuggets are the third-ranked team in the league.
+- Looking at 3-pointers, the Nuggets are ranked third in the NBA, allowing 11.4 makes per contest.

 Kyle Anderson vs. the Nuggets